Ares completes operation roadmap, from mining to finished product, identifying all required equipment and personnel.

 Figure 4 – Industrial Site Processing Operation

 Ongoing exploration costs are estimated at $US750K/yr to replace the mined Fluorspar.
 Over 100 targets have been identified at surface (see Figure 5), with the Bell Hill Claims at the south of the Spor Mountain currently identified as the likely candidate for the Company’s second mining operation site.
 Exploration on the Bell Hill claims is scheduled to begin in April 2021.
 The Company has already obtained exploration permits.

 Figure 5 – Fluorspar Pipe Inventory

 A sustaining CAPEX cost allowance has been included in the cashflow to cover the ongoing project improvements and to reduce the operating costs.
 Expected CAPEX is demonstrated in Figure 6.
-The operating cost estimate for the mining operation is presented in Figure 7.

 Figure 6 – CAPEX Costs